ethcluj/conf-app/backend/README.md

 1. **Input Validation**: API request validation for required fields and data types
 2. **External Data Validation**: Google Sheet data is validated for required columns and data types
 3. **Type Safety**: TypeScript interfaces ensure data consistency throughout the application

+## Deployment & Production Notes

+- For production, ensure all required environment variables are set (see above).
+- HTTPS is handled via Nginx and SSL certificates; see deployment scripts for details (`fix-ssl.sh`, `deploy.sh`).
+- Docker is used for containerized deployment.
+Use `docker-compose.prod.yml` for production environments.
+- For database persistence, ensure the correct volume is mounted and that the environment variables match the initial database setup.
+- See deployment documentation for troubleshooting and advanced configuration.